comment:

 Never fails.

-Sets output packet type (out[2]) to 0xA0.
+Sets output packet type (out[2]) to OKAY.

-Sets the PROTO2_message_size to 1 (only 1Byte checksum).
+Sets the PROTO2a::message_size to 1 (only 1Byte checksum).

-handler_0x0D: [
+get_addresses: [

 in_PID: 0x0D